JWST Observing Overheads and Time Accounting Overview

 - Deterministic time estimates are those with times known a priori and are typically associated directly with the sequence of activities within a visit.
 For each visit, the deterministic direct overheads include guide star acquisition, target acquisition (when appropriate), any mechanism motions, and SAMs.

 - Statistical time estimates are those with times that depend on the exact sequence of scheduling events for JWST observations and cannot be calculated deterministically during the proposal submission process.
-Statistical overheads include the assumed major slew time from a previous target to the first visit of each target in the proposal, and the value APT assumes comes from practice scheduling exercises where this statistical overhead was assessed.
-Because visits are the primary scheduling unit, and because a given proposal’s visits may be interleaved with those from other proposals and activities, the actual slew prior to each visit cannot be precisely known until the program executes on orbit.
+Statistical overheads include the assumed major slew time from a previous target to the first visit of each target in the proposal; the value APT assumes comes from practice scheduling exercises where this statistical overhead was assessed.
+Because the primary scheduling unit used by the scheduling system is a visit, and because a given proposal’s visits may be interleaved with those from other proposals and activities, the actual slew prior to each visit cannot be precisely known until it is scheduled (and eventually executed on orbit).

 Estimating total time allocation request for a JWST program